 System requirements for on-premises deployments

-This topic lists the system requirements for the current version of Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, for on-premises deployments.
+This topic lists the system requirements for the current version of Microsoft Dynamics 365 for Finance and Operations for on-premises deployments.
 Before you install Finance and Operations, when this step is appropriate, verify that the system that you're working with meets or exceeds the minimum network, hardware, and software requirements.

-Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises) can work on networks that use Internet Protocol Version 4 (IPv4) or Internet Protocol Version 6 (IPv6).
+Microsoft Dynamics 365 for Finance and Operations (on-premises) can work on networks that use Internet Protocol Version 4 (IPv4) or Internet Protocol Version 6 (IPv6).
 Consider the network environment when you plan your system, and use the following guidelines.

 Network response time